08:00

 Conquer the challenge as a team!

-Walking as a team can be great motivation to keep you on track with your training, and with a shared fundraising target of £1,000 for team entries, you'll find it easier to smash your target and raise the vital funds that make all the difference.
+Walking as a team can be great motivation to keep you on track with your training, and with a shared fundraising target, you'll find it easier to smash your target and raise the vital funds that make all the difference.

 26 or 50 miles, on foot, is a long way.
 Preparation is vital.